RafaelSterzinger/AlphaTrader-Web-Application/README.md

-This project is a complementary web-application to the Applied-Deep-Learning prject
+This project is a complementary web-application to the Applied-Deep-Learning project.

 To start the web-application run the following commands in your directory: